ycgu/ycgu.github.io/_posts/2024-07-07-Notes_on_Linear_Functional_Analysis.md

 (A^\ast)^\ast = A
 $$

-# Symmetric and Self-Adjoint Operators.
+# Symmetric and Self-Adjoint Operators

+---

 An operator $A$ defined on a dense subspace $D(A)$ of a Hilbert space $U$ into itself is said to be symmetric, if $A\subset A^\ast$, i.e.,
 $$
 D(A)\subset D(A^\ast) \;and\; A^\ast|_{D(A)} = A